 TagsAccola Griefen AHL Foundation AIR Gallery Andrea Rosen art fair Broadway Bronx Calling Bronx Museum Brooklyn Museum of Art cabbage Cheim and Read Chelsea chicken desert Dumbo featured feminism France Friedrich Petzel Gagosian Galerie Perrotin gallery crawl group exhibition Immigration James Cohan LES Luhring Augustin Mary Boone Metropolitan Opera MOMA Nicole Eisenman noodle Pace Paris parmigiano-reggiano pasta Pattern and Decoration San Francisco sausage solo exhibition soup Spanish still-life swiss chard vegetarian

 This winter New York museums seem to have many interesting retrospectives of contemporary artists, and two of the best are Mike Kelley at MoMA PS1 and Isa Genzken: Retrospective at MoMA.
 The recent suicide of Mike Kelley (1954 -2012) was … Continue reading

 Eric Fischl’s early 1980s paintings are shown at Skarstedt Gallery (20 E. 79th Street), and I was somewhat surprised to find myself very moved by these psychologically affecting paintings.
-Eric Fischl still works in figurative and psychologically and sexually complex … Continue reading
+Eric Fischl still works in figurative and psychologically and sexually complex paintings, … Continue reading